-I recently had the pleasure of attending an excellent talk by Author, Colm Tobin.
-Amongst a number of other inciteful issues, he spoke about a time in his life when he recieved help from the Psychiatrist Ivor Browne, to face and process the loss of his father.
+Some time ago I had the pleasure of attending an excellent talk by Author, Colm Tobin.
+Amongst a number of other inciteful issues, he spoke about a time in his life when he received help from the Psychiatrist Ivor Browne, in order to face and process the loss of his father.
 Ivor Browne likened this work to removing a stone from a previously flowing stream – a stone that had stopped the stream in it’s tracks and forced the water to either alter it’s course or sometimes stop all together.

 This example is just one of hundreds I can give, over the years I have been helping people with Homeopathy, and often ‘the rock’ is not quite as obvious nor does it produce such literal physical symptoms, but the basic principle is almost always the same.
 I have worked with many people who have been suffering with chronic problems of inflammation in their joints or their guts or their sinuses or skin, people who, over time have revealed deep seated issues of unresolved anger and rage.
 People who have managed to finally release these “messy” emotions and learn that it is actually OK to feel anger and express it, providing it’s appropriate and in proportion, that the worse thing for their health is not to be able to express it.
 Unexpressed anger remains, sometimes for the rest of our lives, while it slowly grows to poison and ‘inflames’ the body.
 Anger is very difficult to hold on to and often spills out at the slightest provocation – how many people do you know who seem to get disproportionately angry at the tiniest of things?
 I have also worked with many people who have needed to resolve deep-rooted fear/s, who have become stuck in a highly anxious and fearful state about everything, who are literally and figuratively paralysed with fear because they were unable to resolve and let go of some fearful situation.